afnanJadoon/Basic-Chatbot-py/README.md

 Bot: Allah Hafiz.<br><br>

 # Ending Note<br>
 This chatbot ends conversations with "Allah Hafiz".
 You can change it as you like.<br>
-Currently, it does not store past memory.
-Every response is independent of previous inputs.<br>
+Currently, it stores past memory so it can recall information you’ve shared during the chat.<br>